sl5net/SL5-aura-service/README.md

 Welcome to SL5 Aura Service!
 This document provides a quick overview of our key features and their operating system compatibility.

-Aura goes beyond simple speech-to-text.
-This allows customization.
+Aura isn't just a transcriber; it's a powerful, offline processing engine that transforms your voice into precise actions and text.

-It's a complete, offline assistant built on Vosk and LanguageTool.
+It's a complete, offline assistant built on Vosk and LanguageTool, designed for ultimate customization through a pluggable rule system and a dynamic scripting engine.

 Translations: This document also exists in [other languages](https://github.com/sl5net/SL5-aura-service/tree/master/docs).

 Note: Many texts are machine-generated translations of the original English documentation and are intended for general guidance only.
 In case of discrepancies or ambiguities, the English version always prevails.
 We welcome help from the community to improve this translation!